Let's Answer, How Do Dual Flush Toilets Work?

 The siphon type used a siphon in the cistern to supply the water to the bowl.
 Another siphon in the actual bowl outlet was used to drag the contents from the bowl, through the S bend and into the soil pipe.

-The flap valve system was relatively simple, the operation of the lever caused a valve in the bottom of the cistern to open, allowing water to flow down into the bowl.
+The flap valve system was relatively simple; the operation of the lever caused a valve in the bottom of the cistern to open, allowing water to flow down into the bowl.

 Both types used a ball-cock system to maintain the water levels in the cisterns and a lever on the side of the cistern to operate the flush mechanism.

 However, the British Government became concerned about excessive water losses from the cisterns of the nation’s toilets, and opted for the siphon toilet, relaxing the laws governing the water loss through the visible overflow pipe.
-The overflow was usually due to people jamming the water flap valve slightly ajar, (supposedly to freshen the loo) rather than to bad design fault.
+The overflow was usually due to people jamming the water flap valve slightly ajar, (supposedly to freshen the toilet) rather than to bad design fault.

 Eventually, an Australian invented the dual flush toilet, a great water saver, and money (if you were metered) was made.
 This was particularly important to drought prone countries such as Australia, the USA and the Far East.